 The Pensions Act 2011 and Workplace Pensions Regulations require that all eligible employees must be enrolled in a pension scheme by the Council's staging date which was 1 July 2016.
 This duty was met by joining the Clwyd Local Government Pension Scheme on 1 April 2016.
-The current Employers contribution rate is 22.9% and an annual one off payment of £200.00 must be paid each April for three years from 2020 following the Actuaries 2019 Review of the Council's Pension Fund to mitigate the Council's Pension liabilities from 2020/21 until the next three year review in 2022.
+The Actuaries 2022 Review of the Council's Pension Fund to mitigate the Council's Pension liabilities from 2022/23 until the next three year review in 2025.
+The review in 2022 increased the employers' contribution rate to 25.8% and a one off deficit recovery amount of £560 was made in April 2023 making a saving of £40 over the three year actuarial valuation period to 2025.